pachyderm/pachyderm/examples/kubeflow/mnist_tfjob/Blog.md

 Size: 15.64MiB
 ```

-How cool is that, our `my_model.h5` (commit: eb7e51147b4d42cfbcd555c84be778d2) has a _parent_ of `a0f654c7a65f42f69e8bddd1a2035a7e` which is the commit id of `mnist.npz` file we checked in earlier.
+How cool is that.
+Our `my_model.h5` (commit: eb7e51147b4d42cfbcd555c84be778d2) has a _parent_ of `a0f654c7a65f42f69e8bddd1a2035a7e` which is the commit id of `mnist.npz` file we checked in earlier.
 Now when anyone asks, "What data was used to train that model?"
 With just one command you can tell them.

 ### Wrap up time
 Great work!
 You successfully layed some data lineage groundwork for you and your team.
 As fun as that was, it's important that we make it clear that there's still more work to be done.
 A True data lineage solution provides users with a complete understanding of the entire journey from top to bottom.
 What we did here was take our first few steps by introducing version-control for the data.
 Don't worry though, Pachyderm and the Kubeflow community are on it and we're collaborating together to create the best possible solution.